Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Estimating Pareto Fronts via Variational Model Merging

+Choosing a non-zero-mean prior, as we did to derive Task Arithmetic but with Hessian $(\vH_0+\vH_t)$ recovers the method from~\citet{daheim2024model}.
+This formulation also recovers the closed-form Pareto solution for convex quadratic multi-objective problems~\citep[Appendix S1]{sheftelParetoGeom}.

-In general, we can use any exponential-family posterior and employ them as \revision{surrogates}.
-Such surrogates always have a closed-form solution.
-This is because of the form of the posterior,
+In general, variational model merging allows us to use any exponential-family distribution for $q_t$ and $\surrogate_t$.
+Then, we are guaranteed to have a closed-form solution to~\cref{eq:variational_map}, because

-where we denote sufficient statistics by $\vT(\vparam)$ and natural parameter by $\vlambda_t$.
-For example, for Gaussian, we have $\smash{\vT(\vparam) = (\vparam, \vparam\vparam^\top)}$ giving rise to \revision{the} quadratic surrogates derived earlier. \revision{The merged model \revision{$\smash{\vhatparamalpha}$ obtained by solving \cref{eq:surrogate_opt}} always has a closed-form because it is equivalent to the MAP of an exponential family distribution.} This is shown in \cref{app:conjugate}.
-The surrogates not only take flexible forms, but \revision{are also} globally accurate.
+where we denote sufficient statistics by $\vT(\vparam)$ and the natural parameter by $\vlambda_t$.
+The merging has a closed form solution because the minimizer of the weighted sum $\sum_t \alpha_t \surrogate_t$ is equivalent to the MAP of an exponential family distribution which is always available in closed-form.
+This is explained in further detail in~\cref{app:conjugate}.
+The surrogates not only take flexible forms, but also are more globally accurate.
 This is because they are obtained by solving \cref{eq:bayes} which is equivalent to minimizing the KL divergence to the exact posterior $p_t$.
-Minimizing the divergence ensures that the surrogates are accurate not only locally at $\vparam_t$ but also globally in regions where $q_t$ has high probability mass; see a discussion in \cite{opper2009variational}.
+This ensures that the surrogates are accurate not only locally at $\vparam_t$ but also globally in regions where $q_t$ has high probability mass~\citep{opper2009variational}.